logto-io/connectors/packages/connector-oauth2/README.md

 Here are some examples of OAuth connector config JSON connected to Google server.
 Other vendor's config could vary.

+> ℹ️ **Note**
+>
+> `responseType` and `grantType` can ONLY be FIXED values with both authorization code and implicit grant type, so we make them optional and default values will be automatically filled.

 ### Authorization Code grant type

-`responseType` and `grantType` can only be fixed values with both authorization code and implicit grant type, so we make them optional and default values will be automatically filled.

 `tokenEndpoint` is required since a token request is obligatory.